Be the director of your own career with one of the nation’s best Master’s in Film degrees.

 - Your work will be showcased in film festivals around the world

 - A renowned archive of film literature and media

 In addition to its academic accolades, SUNY Stony Brook is known for its annual film festival, the Stony Brook Film Festival.
 Produced by the University's Staller Center for the Arts, it presents independent features and shorts films each year, bringing in over 15,000 people each year, including industry leaders.

 Savannah College of Art and Design

 Savannah College of Art and Design is located in Savannah, Georgia, but also has campuses in Atlanta and around the world.
 More than 13,000 students attend SCAD, which specializes in fine arts and design programs in everything from historic preservation to film and television.
+Features

 Become an expert in the technical aspects of film at SCAD.
 Their MFA in Film and Television, though steeped in creativity and craftmaking, also introduces students to the many roles and responsibilities behind production.
 At SCAD you will become a confident visual storyteller through classes such as:

 - Cinema in Context: From the Fairground to the French New Wave

 - Film and Digital Media Production Technology